sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

 ~~~~~~~~~~~~~~~

 Each row in this table refers to one step of the pipeline.
 It describes
-the resources used by this step and also its relations to other step.
+the resources used by this step and also its relationship with other steps.
-Especially the step just prior to it.
+Especially the step immediately prior to it.

-This is a tab separated file, with a minimum of 5 columns.
+This is a tab separated file, with a minimum of 4 columns.

 -  ``jobname``: Name of the step
 -  ``sub_type``: Submission type, how should multiple commands of this